Maps of Czernowitz, Bukovina and Surrounding Areas

 4. Centred on Podhajce, this map extends from Lemberg in the northwest to Okna in northern Bukovina in the southeast (366k).

-5. Here's a map of southeastern Europe from the same atlas: Lots of rich detail considering the vast expanse of territory.
+5. Here's an 1897 map of southeastern Europe from the same atlas: Lots of rich detail considering the vast expanse of territory.
 It covers from Czernowitz in the north northeast to Constantinople in the south east; and from Hungary in the northwest to the Adriatic in the southwest.
 It's quite large and was hard to reduce and still keep all the place names legible.
 A compromise on my part, not Ivor's (820k).

 6. An excellent 2006 pictorial streetmap of downtown Czernowitz with the Ukranian street names shown in Latin characters (English that is).
 This is the map that used to be on the home page during the reunion.

-7. This is the map enclosed with the "Illustrierter Führer durch die Bukowina" from Hermann Mittelmann 1907/1908.
+7. This is the Czernowitz map enclosed with the "Illustrierter Führer durch die Bukowina" from Hermann Mittelmann 1907/1908.
 Probably taken from the reprint by Helmut Kusdat, 2002.
 I'ts a large, easy to read, full colour 1907 street map of Czernowitz -- about 700k

 8. Here's a map of historical interest: The orginal is a street map from 1787, but published in 1887.
 It was used for tax assesment purposes.
 It does locate the 'Old Synagogue' (28).
 Peter Elbau translated the Gothic script which is overlayed on the map.
 Another large file -- about 800k. (from the Gruss aus Czernowitz Live Journal)